cloudposse/geodesic/docs/environment.md

 - `WORKSPACE_MOUNT` is the container path where `WORKSPACE_MOUNT_HOST_DIR` will be mounted.
 Analogous to the target of Dev Container's
   `workspaceMount`.
 Defaults to `/workspace`, which is the default for a Dev Container, but you may want to set it to something like your project name or git repository name for visibility in the container.
+- `GEODESIC_TERM_THEME` is normally unset.
+Geodesic will attempt to detect the terminal light/dark mode and default to light.
+Set this to "light" or "dark" to disable the automatic detection at startup and force the theme.
-- `GEODESIC_TERM_COLOR_AUTO` is normally unset.
-Set it to "false" to disable attempts at automatic terminal light/dark mode detection.
+- `GEODESIC_TERM_THEME_AUTO` is normally unset.
+Set it to "true" to enable attempts to automatically detect _changes_ in terminal light/dark theme.
+Use `set-terminal-theme` to manually switch between light and dark themes.
 - `GEODESIC_MOTD_ENABLED` can be set to "false" to disable printing the message of the day at shell startup.
 - `MAP_FILE_OWNERSHIP` replaces `GEODESIC_HOST_BINDFS_ENABLED`.
 If set to true, Geodesic will use `bindfs` to map file ownership between the host and container.
 This not normally needed, as it should be handled automatically by Docker.

 ### Geodesic Version 3 Environment Variables

-Below is a list of environment variable that may be visible in the shell and were present in Geodesic v3.
+Below is a list of environment variables that may be visible in the shell and were present in Geodesic v3.
 Many of these variables are only recognized if you explicitly set or export them prior to running the script.
 Others are set and read internally to control optional behaviors.